Aggi17/GE-NSLM/README.md

 # Unveiling Fine-grained Deceptive Patterns in Multi-modal Fake News: A Explainable Neuro-Symbolic Framework

-This is the official implementation of the paper "Unveiling Fine-grained Deceptive Patterns in Multi-modal Fake News: A Explainable Neuro-Symbolic Framework".
+This repository provides the official implementation of the paper “Unveiling Fine-grained Deceptive Patterns in Multi-modal Fake News: An Explainable Neuro-Symbolic Framework”, which was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) in December 2025.

 ## Overview